conwetlab/WMarket/doc/installation-guide.rst

 -  **Media files**: WMarket users will be able to attach images to stores in order to improve the navigation.
-These images have to be saved in a folder of the file system of the WMarket instance.
+These images have to be saved in a folder of the file system used by the WMarket instance.
 For this reason, the script will ask you for a path to store these images and their maximum size:

 ::